-If a person’s condition is serious and urgent and they would like to seek immediate help, they could check themselves into a hospital by approaching the A&E department, or calling emergency services.
-Depending on the level of emergency, patients could be required to stay in hospital – one could be voluntarily admitted by giving consent or involuntarily committed under the order of doctors.
+If a person’s condition is serious and urgent, and they would like to seek immediate help, they could check themselves into a hospital by approaching an A&E department, or by calling 999.
+Depending on the severity, patients could be required to stay in hospital – one could be voluntarily admitted by giving consent or involuntarily committed under the order of doctors.
 Patients who do not require hospital stays or who are discharged may be referred to the specialist out-patient clinics and continue receiving treatment there.

 Patients with special needs may be referred to the Castle Peak Hospital, which provides services such as alcohol and substance abuse treatment, old age psychiatry and more.
 The Hospital Authority also has a special programme for patients with psychosis.

-All charges are in accordance with that of the Hospital Authority, listed here.
+All charges are in accordance with those of the Hospital Authority, listed here.

 For free one-stop mental health services, anyone aged 15 or above and their families can also visit the department’s Integrated Community Centres for Mental Wellness, which are found in all districts in the city.
 Those in need can then be referred to the Hospital Authority’s Community Psychiatric Service.

-The department also has a hotline service available during working hours, the calls are transferred to the Hotline and Outreaching Service Team operated by the Tung Wah Group of Hospitals.
+The department also has a hotline service available during working hours.
+Calls are transferred to the Hotline and Outreaching Service Team operated by the Tung Wah Group of Hospitals.
 Callers can either speak to a hotline counsellor or opt to leave a message or seek police assistance.